zoomzoom707/SlopTube/README.md

 These lists will likely become incomplete as new slop channels are created daily and it's possible non-slop channels may be listed due to error.

-Judgment as being slop is subjective but depends, to varying degree, on the following factors:
+Judgment as being slop is subjective.
+The following criteria are considered:
 * Heavy usage of clearly AI generated images, video and voice narration.
 * Nonsensical video editing (e.g. showing stock footage of modern airliners while discussing the 1950s airline industry)
 * High levels of content output (e.g. 2+ hour videos uploaded daily or multiple times a day)